On This Page[Hide][Show]

 - He is under the Regular Care of a Physician.

-Your insurer may claim there is insufficient medical evidence to support your claim.
-United Healthcare has gained a reputation for denying claims by claiming it was missing information or documentation.
-Insufficient medical evidence could also mean that UHC does not think your condition is severe enough to qualify for benefits.
+Your insurer may claim that there is insufficient medical evidence to support your claim.
+United Healthcare has gained a reputation for denying claims by claiming because of missing information or documentation.
+Insufficient medical evidence could also mean that UHC does not believe your condition is serious enough to qualify for benefits.

 RELATED POST: Long-Term Disability Insurance Appeal Guide